sn0rlaxlife/azure-ai-foundry-udemy/README.md

 That's it!
 You're now ready to use the Python package and manage your environment variables securely.

-# Working with this in Azure AI Studio
+# Working with this in Azure AI Foundry #

+## Updates from March 2025 ##
+- Evaluations Lab is shown in course this will evolve with Automation of Evaluations
+- Added DeepSeek R1 using LangChain + Exa AI this is housed in /14-azure-ai-inference
+- In-progress (Agents in Azure Foundry via SDK)

+## Updates planned for Summer 2025 ##
+- Distillation
+- Response API Updates
+- Automated Red Team Agent (Evaluation of Application using PyRiT)

-This assumes you have deployed the Azure AI Studio + Workspace (Project) in a supported region East US 2 (US) see reference. https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/simulator-interaction-data
+This assumes you have deployed the Azure AI Foundry + Workspace (Project) in a supported region East US 2 (US) see reference. https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/simulator-interaction-data

 Once you've used environment variables for the items in the script the modification is located on lines 77-85